LSSTDESC/firecrown/README.md

 The easiest way to get started is by using conda.
 We recommend creating a conda environment for your use.

-This will install Firecrown as well as the sampler that are currently supported.
+This will install Firecrown as well as the samplers that are currently supported.

 ```bash
 conda create --name fc -c conda-forge firecrown